nus-cs2030s/2425-s2/docs/exercises/ex2-task.md

 ## Following CS2030S Style Guide

-In addition to the changes above, you should also make sure that your code follows the [given Java style guide](https://nus-cs2030s.github.io/2324-s2/style.html)
+In addition to the changes above, you should also make sure that your code follows the [given Java style guide](https://nus-cs2030s.github.io/2425-s2/style.html)

-You can use `checkstyle` tool and the given configuration `ex2_style.xml` to check your code:
+You can use `checkstyle` tool and the given configuration `checkstyle.xml` to check your code:
 ```
-java -jar ~cs2030s/bin/checkstyle.jar -c ex2_style.xml *.java
+java -jar ~cs2030s/bin/checkstyle.jar -c checkstyle.xml *.java
 ```

 ## Assumptions